 Now, even though my oldest is in 4th grade this year, I also have a preschooler and a 1st grader.
 Plus, we have our own Christmas party that we host each year.

-So we got to work creating a set of Christmas bingo cards that would be fun for all ages…even pre-readers, and added them to my shop.
+So we got to work creating a set of Christmas bingo cards that would be fun for all ages…even pre-readers, and added a full set of 40 cards to my shop.

 To make sure they’re preschooler friendly, each bingo card spot has a picture of something festive, with its name written just below, and a graphic call out card to match.